INTERNATIONAL STUDENT APPLICATION

 Note: The total funds on the affidavit(s) you submit – from personal sources, funding agencies, or both – must equal the total funds needed for the duration of your studies at ACC (at least two years).
 However, you only need to submit evidence (bank statements, financial awards, etc.) to support your first year of study in the United States.
 See estimated annual expenses here.

-All students who apply to ACC and meet the international student admission requirements are accepted.
-The ACC International Admissions Counselor will release an official acceptance letter and I-20 form to the applicant for use in applying for the F-1 visa in his/her home country.
+If accepted, the ACC International Admissions Coordinator will release an official acceptance letter and I-20 form to the applicant for use in applying for the F-1 visa in his/her home country.

 Students who are issued a change of status to an F-1 visa while in the United States should notify the international advisor once the status change is approved.
 Additionally, the student must submit a copy of the new F-1 visa to the international advisor.
 Failure to do so may result in your I-20 being canceled.